 We are delighted to announce the themes and participants in our 2026 ASLE Spotlight series.

-Each of the three ASLE Spotlight episodes will feature moderated conversations with ASLE members who have produced new critical and creative work in the environmental humanities.
+Each of the three ASLE Spotlight episodes features moderated conversations with ASLE members who have produced new critical and creative work in the environmental humanities.
 Episodes follow a theme, and highlight publicly engaged scholarship.
 They are recorded for later viewing, and posted to ASLE Spotlight and to our Spotlight Channel on YouTube.

-Read about and view or register for each episode below.
+Read about and view each episode below.

 EPISODE 1: Decolonizing Environments